Weierstton/Second-Quantization/README.md

 ## Basics

+* Ideology of the second quantization, emerged from the 1D harmonic oscillator.
+* Landau-Ginzburg second order phase transition theory and many-body dynamics.
-* Quantum field theory for absolute zero temperature.
+* Quantum field theory for absolute zero temperature, and standard model of particles.
 * Thermal field in a heat bath, including both thermodynamical equilibrium and non-equilibrum system.
-* Effective/conformal aspects of fields.
+* Effective/conformal aspects of fields, emerged from the renormalization theory.
 * Quantum behavior of the gravitational fields, and a glance of the gravitational quantization.
+* More in appendix, with effective turbulence field theory, stochastic geometry, topology of the Feynman diagrams, and ads/cft duality.

 Highly concentrated on statistical and geometrical properties of fields, and the anomalies rooted from quantum flucuation.